 Unique to Salzmann Library is the Weakland Collection - articles books, speeches and videos by or about Archbishop Emeritus Rembert Weakland, OSB.
 Also collected are the theses written by Saint Francis de Sales Seminary graduates.

 Salzmann Library belongs to SWITCH, a consortium of eight academic libraries in the Milwaukee area that share an online catalog called TOPCAT.
 Salzmann Library patrons can borrow from or use any SWITCH library.

 Learn more about TOPCAT and the SWITCH Library Consortium

 The group will meet in the library on Thursday, June 22 at 6:30 p.m. to discuss Priestblock 25487: A Memoir of Dachau by Jean Bernard.
 Click here for more details.

 Sign-up to be on the Salzmann Selections email list to get monthly book club updates.

-Bring the kids to a reading of Easter by Fiona French on Saturday, April 1 at 10:30 a.m.
+Bring the kids to hear a reading of Aardvarks, Disembark! on Saturday, June 10 at 10:30 a.m.
 Click here for more details.